 Based on 20 years of work and studies the following themes have taken shape and will be treated in my research.
 Underlined words link to previously accomplished projects that inspire the theme.

 – Design fiction, DIY, hacker, maker and game cultures as drivers of change and accessible technologies

 – Game design, metaverses, avatars, virtual worlds and body presence

 – Flesh and fury: politics of body modification, skin as voice, embodied technologies

 – Cyborg bodies and Planetary accountability in technological development

 Possible guidelines to develop: Update of the declaration of human rights (and responsibilities), gender neutral language, advice for hospitals etc. regarding technoimplants and non verbal communication.

 Imperceptible Spaces & Systems

 Examples of previous work that feeds into my current practice: The Collaboratory, Future City Lab, Design Fiction, Game & Film Development & Gallery, DIY, maker and hacker labs, Participatory Design, Hacking Politics & Culture.
 Current research builds on my cyborg features as non-verbal and inclusive interfaces for human and non-human expression, including links from my body to games, film and music.
-The research creation questions also involve aspects of sustainable powering of the technologies used, from a solarpunk perspective.
+The research creation questions also involve aspects of sustainable powering and disposal of the technologies used, from a solarpunk perspective with planetary accountability.